TAKE ACTION

 Return of natural flows to Fossil Creek creates an area of more than 14 contiguous miles of year-round water in a perpetually dry area, offering opportunities for camping, birding, hiking, horseback riding, and other recreational activities.
 This presents significant benefits to local communities that will enjoy increased visitation to the area, provided it is well managed.
 Including Fossil Creek in the Wild and Scenic Rivers system is one of the best ways to serve both visitors and ecological needs.
 By designating the river as wild and scenic, Congress can build upon the generosity of APS and protect the remarkable resources now restored from future development of dams or similar structures.

 Congress created the Wild and Scenic Rivers Act in 1968 to protect the nation's best free-flowing rivers from activities that would destroy their wild character.
 A Wild and Scenic designation for Fossil Creek is one of the greatest opportunities to ensure that our children will enjoy what our grandparents have not.
-Please do all you can to support and champion legislation to designate Fossil Creek a Wild and Scenic River.
+Please do all you can to support and pass the Omnibus Lands package and designate Fossil Creek a Wild and Scenic River.

 Sincerely,